 The address space can be extended by implementing an additional CoreSight component.
-Doing so, however, requires a method for linking this component back to the original component through topology detection, and is not recommended.
+However, it is not recommended as it requires a method for linking this component back to the original component through topology detection.

 Implementing an extra linked address space